 First, let’s define cel animation

 Before we get into the definition of cel animation, having a primer on animation in general can be helpful.
-For further learning, check out our breakdown of stop-motion animation and our explanation of rotoscope animation.
+For further learning, check out our breakdown of stop-motion animation and how rotoscope animation works.

 CEL ANIMATION DEFINITION